timjogorman/RicherEventDescription/guidelines.md

 an Event, or that your Event is not actually an Entity, as the case may be.

-Occaisionally one will encounter an ENTITY and an EVENT which are essentially two facets of the same complex markable.
+Occasionally one will encounter an ENTITY and an EVENT which are essentially two facets of the same complex markable.
-Usually we strongly bias towards EVENTs, but this will occaisionally occur, and the two should be linked using BRIDGING.
+Usually we strongly bias towards EVENTs, but this will occasionally occur, and the two should be linked using BRIDGING.

 >The company says it stores your **<sub>entity</sub> texts**